dekarrin/tunaq/internal/ictiobus/defexample.md

 are case-insenseitve and will be represented internally as lower-case.
 The same token class may be given for different patterns; this means that a match against any of those patterns will result in a token of that class.
-* `%human "HUMAN-READABLE NAME" - Specifies that the token class given should have the human-readable name given between the two quotes.
+* `%human HUMAN-READABLE NAME` - Specifies that the token class given should have the human-readable name given between the two quotes.
 This is generally used for reporting errors related to that token.
 This human readable name is associated with the token named by the `%token` directive on the same pattern;